jgriffin1978/jgriffin1978/README.md

 - 👋 Hi, I’m @jgriffin1978
 - 👀 I’m interested in ...
-BLE hardware communication
+Making life easier / BLE hardware communication
 - 🌱 I’m currently learning ...
 How to start a business
 - 💞️ I’m looking to collaborate on ...
 BLE / Mesh networking/
 - 📫 How to reach me ... jgriffinhmi@gmail.com